 The American Journal of Psychoanalysis

-It is a fully peer-reviewed journal which welcomes contributions that address the interests and concerns of scholars and practitioners of psychoanalysis.
-The journal publishes original papers, special issues devoted to a single topic, book reviews, film reviews, reports on the activities of the Association for the Advancement of Psychoanalysis of the Karen Horney Psychoanalytic Center, and comments.
+It is a fully peer-reviewed journal, which welcomes psychoanalytic papers from all schools of thought that address the interests and concerns of scholars and practitioners of psychoanalysis and contribute meaningfully to the understanding of human experience.
+The journal publishes original papers, special issues devoted to a single topic, book reviews, film reviews, reports on the activities of the Karen Horney Psychoanalytic Center, and comments.

 To view the rest of this content please follow the download PDF link above.